Martin Karlowitsch

 Actions

-I am the host of the Business Central Manufacturing Show (podcast) and author of the "State of Business Central and Manufacturing" report.
+I host the Business Central Manufacturing Show (podcast) and am the author of the "State of Business Central and Manufacturing" report.

 Area of Expertise